1st female grizzly in 40 years collared in Washington state

-SPOKANE — Wildlife biologists have captured a female grizzly bear in Washington state for the first time in 40 years, fitting it with a radio collar so they can track its movements, officials said Thursday.
+SPOKANE, Wash.
+(AP) — Wildlife biologists have captured a female grizzly bear in Washington state for the first time in 40 years, fitting it with a radio collar so they can track its movements, officials said Thursday.

 The grizzly, along with her three cubs, were released to help biologists learn more about the endangered animals, the state Department of Fish and Wildlife said.
-U.S. Fish and Wildlife Service biologists captured the bear about 10 miles from the Washington-Idaho state line on U.S. Forest Service land.
+U.S. Fish and Wildlife Service biologists captured the bear about 10 miles (16 kilometers) from the Washington-Idaho state line on U.S. Forest Service land.

-The three cubs ran into the surrounding woods while biologists did a general health check on the mother and fitted her collar, the state agency said.
+The three cubs ran into the surrounding woods while biologists did a general health check on the mother and fitted her collar, then returned to her when the people went away, the state agency said.

 “Grizzly bears once occupied much of the Cascade and Selkirk Ranges, but their numbers were severely reduced as a result of persecution by early settlers and habitat degradation,” said Rich Beausoleil, a biologist with the state.
 “Grizzly bear recovery started in 1981 and it took 40 years to confirm the first known female in Washington.”